tmilos/k8s-features/README.md

     | Alias | Kind      | ApiVersion | Name            | Namespace |
     | cm    | ConfigMap | v1         | `test-${id(4)}` |           |
 ```
+The step `resources are watched` and `resources are watched` are synonyms are there's no difference.

 Declares alias, kind, apiVersion, name and optional namespace of the resources that will be
 watched.
 At the moment of this step execution, the declared resource must exist in the cluster,